nih-cfde/training-and-engagement/docs/General-Tutorials/ProtectedBranch_HowTo.md

 git checkout <name_of_new_branch>
 ```

-!!! note
-It is critical to navigate to the directory in which you wish
+*It is critical to navigate to the directory in which you wish
-to make these changes.
+to make these changes.*

 The first line of code creates the branch and the second line of code switches your current directory to the new branch.
 Now if you make changes to the files, the changes will appear as this new branch.
 Please note: when you change to a new branch, nothing
 will physically change on your computer.
 But GitHub will recognize your directory as a new branch.